GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-19-09-distributed-concurrency.md

 ### 1. Introduction: Spring 7.0's New Resilience Features
 [Spring 7.0](https://github.com/spring-projects/spring-framework/wiki/Spring-Framework-7.0-Release-Notes)
 introduced new resilience features for common tasks.
-One of these simplify concurrency throttling in spring with the new [@ConcurrencyLimit](https://docs.spring.io/spring-framework/docs/7.0.0-M7/javadoc-api/org/springframework/resilience/annotation/ConcurrencyLimit.html) annotation.
+One of these simplifies concurrency throttling in Spring with the new [@ConcurrencyLimit](https://docs.spring.io/spring-framework/docs/7.0.0-M7/javadoc-api/org/springframework/resilience/annotation/ConcurrencyLimit.html) annotation.
 This allows us to easily restrict the number of concurrent accesses to a specific resource:

 ```java